andras-varro/RPI/veracrypt/README.md

 # setup_veracrypt
 ------------------

 Although there is a build for ARM64 from VeraCrypt, it does not work on current Raspberry OS, because it requires a component (libwxgtk3.0-gtk3-0v5) which is not available in the package repository.
 Instead a newer version is available (libwxgtk3.2-1).
-This scripts tries to instal the old version of the comonent, and if fails, pulls the source of VeraCrypt and builds it.
+This scripts tries to instal the old version of the component, and if fails, pulls the source of VeraCrypt and builds it.

 # Features:
 * Download an install VeraCrypt or builds it from source.